InfiniteVerma/rrpc/README.md

  - [ ] Refactor.
 Try to understand more about designing code in rust.

 V4
- - [ ] Read a .txt file that contains custom functions signatures.
-Client will call them and in server, user will define them.
-       - [ ] Parse comment and enum from .txt into a .rs file that gets imported with both client and server
+ - [x] Read from a .txt file and write to a .rs file
+ - [x] Add test infra to test multiple scenarios
+ - [x] Support enum
+ - [ ] Support struct with basic data types

+V4.5
+ - [ ] Support functions
  - [ ] They should implement pack and unpack trait

 V5
+ - [ ] Build shared libraries and link them
- - [ ] Custom functions, signatures of which are available to client and definition in server
+ - [ ] Using above .txt cons, signatures of txt functions will be available to client and definition in server
  - [ ] How would a user pass this?
  - [ ] Horizontal and vertical scaling?